Star Stories, part 30: Sky Spirits (The Sun, the Moon, and the Stars)

 Then plants and animals (and birds, insects, and fish) were created and, then, finally, the Anishinaabeg…

-Once the Great Nation of the Anishinaabeg was placed on the borders of the Great Salt Sea in the East, everything was seemingly in its place and everything appeared to have been adequately infused with the sacred breath called GICHI-MANIDOO, this sacred essence that had brought about beauty and harmony and order.
+When the Great Nation of the Anishinaabeg was situated along the edges of the Great Salt Sea in the East, it seemed that everything was in its rightful place, and all appeared to be sufficiently imbued with the sacred breath known as GICHI-MANIDOO, this sacred essence that created beauty, harmony, and order.

-It was then that the Great Laws of Nature came into existence.
-These laws bound together every living entity that existed within the great order of the newly-born Universe.
-These Great Laws of Nature regulated the seasons and all patterns of existence, governing the position and movement of the physical bodies (sun, moon, earth, stars) and the four sacred substances (rock, water, fire, and wind), controlling and safeguarding the rhythm and continuity of birth, growth, decay, and rebirth, ensuring they all lived and worked together interdependently.*
+At that moment, the Great Laws of Nature were established.
+These laws connected every living being within the grand order of the newly-formed Universe.
+The Great Laws of Nature managed the seasons and all patterns of existence, overseeing the position and movement of physical bodies (sun, moon, earth, stars) and the four sacred elements (rock, water, fire, and wind), maintaining and protecting the rhythm and continuity of birth, growth, decay, and rebirth, ensuring they all functioned and coexisted interdependently.

 Giiwenh, thus is the story of the Sun and the Moon and the Earth.